Miguel-LFCG/Pronote-stats/README.md

    python main.py
 ```

-Access the application in your web browser by navigating to http://localhost:5000.
+2. Access the application in your web browser by navigating to http://localhost:5000.
-Contributing

 Contributions to LFCG Pronote are welcome!
 If you find any issues or have ideas for improvement, please open an issue or submit a pull request.

 License